blacktop/ipsw/internal/diff/ARCHITECTURE.md

 ## Overview

-This document describes the refactored pipeline-based architecture for the `ipsw diff` command, designed to optimize DMG mount/unmount operations and improve performance through intelligent handler grouping and concurrent execution.
+This document describes the refactored pipeline-based architecture for the `ipsw diff` command, designed to optimize DMG mount/unmount operations and improve performance through intelligent handler grouping, concurrent execution, and (new as of Oct 26) a streaming ZIP/DMG walker that feeds all handlers via matchers so every artifact is processed exactly once.

 ## Current Problems